hellonicoler/hellonicoler.github.io-MATCportfolio/README.md

-This guide shows you how to create [a simple website](https://matcttu.github.io/) on GitHub pages for free.
+This guide shows you how to create [a simple website](https://matcttu.github.io/) without messing with HTML or CSS or typing a command.
 The website is a fork of the Jekyll theme **[Moon](https://taylantatli.github.io/Moon)**.
 You can browse other free themes at [jekyllthemes.io/free](https://jekyllthemes.io/free).

 This guide is not an introduction to Git nor any best practices.